rwhite5279/towers_of_hanoi/README.md

 * `README.md`
     this file
 * `towers-v1-simple.py`
-    a text-based solution to the Towers of Hanoi problem
+    This is a text-based solution to the Towers of Hanoi problem.
 * `towers-v2-list_based.py`
-    a list-based solution, in which three lists are used to keep track of the state of each tower.
+    This is a list-based solution in which three lists are used to keep track of the state of each tower.
 These lists are then printed out after every mode of a disk, allowing us to view a simple representation of the status of each tower.
+* `towers-v3-vertical_text.py`
+    This is the same algorithmic solution as v2 above (using lists), but the display() method has been modified to present the results vertically, a more intuitive format that matches with the physical process of moving disks.
+This version is an important step toward working toward a purely graphics-based representation of the solution.

 The Towers of Hanoi Problem
 ---------------------------